-Are your products and services what you say they are?
+Are your products and services what you say they are or are you just ignoring the feedback?

 This is something we have to talk about.
 The online world makes us vulnerable and exposes our organizations to feedback that we may not have even been aware of.
 So if your products or services are crap – this isn’t a social media problem, it’s not a marketing problem, it’s a business problem.
 If people aren’t following you online or they’re only engaging with you to express their disappointment in your business, your problem isn’t social media.
 And no matter what you do, how much effort or money you throw at it, it won’t fix anything.
 Look, being told that your product or service isn’t as great as you thought it was, can be difficult to hear (I’m human too – no one likes to be criticized!)
 But it can also be beneficial.
 Reviews and negative feedback can give us intelligence and insights on how to improve.
 (Or we can totally just ignore it and blame social media…)